Louis-Aime/Temporal-experiences/README.md

   * MilesianCalendar: a class defining the Milesian calendar computations (id="milesian").
   * JulianCalendar: a class for the Julian Calendar computations (id="julian").
   * WesternCalendar: a framework class for calendars of Europe: a step with the Julian calendar, then a switch to the Gregorian calendar.
+* examples: initialisation + a set of calendars, date fields objects, dates, duration, to facilitate tests.
   * milesian: an instance of MilesianCalendar.
   * julian: an instance of JulianCalendar.
   * vatican (id="vatican"): the calendar of the catholic church, that switched to Gregorian on 1582-10-15.